 - Knowing how to propose key personnel and staffing approaches; and

 - Understanding how to align stronger technical procedures with your pricing bids.

 Many technical proposal writing companies often prepare RFP responses without understanding the various legal issues that arise during a bid protest.
 Merely writing to the very basic solicitation requirements does not put your bid in the winning pile.
 Even if you are the successful offeror, you still have to worry about your competitor challenging the award.
 See our article on hiring incumbent employees and filing a bid protest when challenging technical evaluation scores as an incumbent contractor.

 Technical proposals are often the most heavily weighted section in government bids: In negotiated procurements, agency source selection officials have great latitude when deciding how they evaluate bids.
 Therefore, you must not only meet the solicitation requirements.
-Your technical proposals should aim higher that what the proposals asks for.
+Your technical proposals should aim higher than what the proposals ask for.
 Your team wants to make sure that: